Mario Estuardo Hernandez Mateo.

 mrlopez@uvg.edu.gt

-This research is funded by the National Institute of Environmental Health Sciences of the US National Institutes of Health under grant number R01ES032009 and the EGHI Rapid Response Grant provided by the Emory Institute for Global Health at Emory University. from Emory.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the US National Institutes of Health or the Emory Institute for Global Health.
+This research is supported by the National Institute of Environmental Health Sciences of the National Institutes of Health under grant number R01ES032009, and by an Emory Global Health Institute (EGHI) Rapid Response Grant provided by EGHI at Emory University.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health or the Emory Global Health Institute.

 TOP